Kong/insomnia-docs/docs/insomnia/git-sync.md

 ![Enable Git Sync for Documents by clicking the Setup Git Sync button inside a Document.](/assets/images/document-git-sync.png)
 _Inside a Design Document, click Setup Git Sync._

-### Sign out of Git account
-Sign out of a synced Git management account.

-1. Click on **Setup Git Sync**, then click on **Repository Settings**.
-2. You should see a list of all synced accounts.
-Next to each account is a **Sign Out** button.
-Click on **Sign Out** for the accounts that need to be signed out.
-3. In the box that appears, click **Sign Out** again.

-The **Configure Repository** box will no longer list the account that was signed out in its list of configured accounts.

 ## Remote Repository Settings

 When configuring a remote repository, you can chose to either connect with GitHub or manually set up a remote repository.